 The students enjoyed a lively series of talks, practical demonstrations and met a wide range of construction trades people as they toured the site.

-Nyron Higgins, senior project manager at Mount Anvil, said: “These site visits continue to strengthen our relationship with local community and is a great way of connecting the kids to the bigger picture.
+Nyron Higgins, senior project manager at Mount Anvil, said: “These site visits continue to strengthen our relationship with the local community and are a great way of connecting the kids to the bigger picture.